 Asymmetrical tonic neck reflex

 A baby shows the asymmetrical tonic neck reflex when they are lying down and the head is turned gently to the side.
 This causes the baby to take on a “fencer” position.
 This means if the head is turned to the left, the right arm flexes and the left arm reaches straight away from the body with the hand slightly opened.
 If the baby’s head is turned to the right, the baby will assume the opposite position.

 The Babinski reflex is tested by stroking the underside of the baby’s foot, from the top of the sole toward the heel.
 The baby’s toes will fan out and the big toe will move upward.
 In an adult, the foot and toes will curl inward.

 The grasp reflex is tested by placing a finger in the baby’s open palm.
 The baby should grasp the finger and may even maintain a firm grip on the finger.

 The Moro reflex is tested by gently positioning a baby in a seated stance with the head supported.
 The professional administering the test lets the baby’s head drop backwards slightly, and then catches the head before it hits the pillow or mat behind it.
 If a baby’s Moro reflex is present, the baby should appear startled and lift its palms upward, with its thumbs out.
 When the baby is caught, the baby will bring its arms back to its body.

 The rooting reflex is commonly used to achieve a breastfeeding latch.
 When a baby’s cheek is stroked, the baby will turn toward the cheek that was stroked and will make a gentle sucking motion.

-A healthcare provider tests the step reflex by holding the baby upright and gently touching its feet to a surface.
+A healthcare provider tests the step reflex by holding the baby upright and gently touching the baby’s feet to a surface.
 The baby will appear to step or dance.

+Reflexes that return after they have previously gone away may be cause for concern.
 If you are concerned about your child’s development, you can ask a doctor to check these reflexes.
-Reflexes that return after they have previously subsided may be cause for concern.